ParkinsonLab/16S_MGX_Workshops/AKU Metagenomics Workshop.md

 > **HINT:** the function `unique()` can shorten a list to unique elements and `length()` will return the length of a list.

 ### Diversity Analyses
 One of the most common metrics with which to examine your microbiome data is through alpha and beta diversity measures.
-Alpha diversity can be measured in several ways, but primarily concerns the within-sample diversity of your data.
+As a reminder, alpha diversity can be measured in several ways, but primarily concerns the within-sample diversity of your data.
 ```r
 plot_richness(physeq = bacteria, x = "Athlete_type", color = "Athlete_type",
 			  measures = c("Observed", "Shannon")) +